AscendingPassage.com HOME PAGE.

 in the same way as the Grotto of Fingal and the Himalayas are unique.

-winter a certain amount of stratagem and a knowledge of the routine of
+To wander absolutely alone at night in Karnak requires a certain amount of stratagem and a knowledge of the routine of

 the tourists.
 It is necessary, first of all, to choose a night on

-which the moon rises late and then, having entered before the close of
+which the Moon rises late and then, having entered before the close of

 the day, to escape the notice of the Bedouin guards who shut the gates